Karaka-Management/Organization-Guide/Processes/06_Finance.md

 ### Deadline

-The deadline is the 4th work day of the following month.
+The deadline is the 4th work day of the following month. (**R8**)

 ### Responsibilities

-The tasks and responsibilities can be found in the Monthly Closing Checklist.
-The checklist must be signed by every responsible person after completing the defined task.
+The tasks and responsibilities can be found in the [Monthly Closing Checklist](Finance/Financial%20Closing/Monthly%Closing%20Checklist.md).
+The checklist must be signed by every responsible person after completing the defined task. (**R9**)

 ## Annual closing

 ### Deadline

-The deadline is the 4th work day of the new fiscal year.
+The deadline is the 4th work day of the new fiscal year. (**R10**)

 ### Responsibilities

-The tasks and responsibilities can be found in the Monthly Closing Checklist and additionally the Annual Closing Checklist.
-The checklists must be signed by every responsible person after completing the defined task.
+The tasks and responsibilities can be found in the [Monthly Closing Checklist](Finance/Financial%20Closing/Monthly%Closing%20Checklist.md) and additionally the [Annual Closing Checklist](Finance/Financial%20Closing/Annual%Closing%20Checklist.md).
+The checklists must be signed by every responsible person after completing the defined task. (**R11**)

 ## Annual financial audit

 ### Deadline

-The deadline for the audit preparation is 3 days before the audit takes place.
+The deadline for the audit preparation is 3 days before the audit takes place. (**R12**)

 ### Responsibilities

-The tasks and responsibilities can be found in the Annual Audit Checklist.
-The checklist must be signed by every responsible person after completing the defined task.
+The tasks and responsibilities can be found in the [Annual Audit Checklist](Finance/Financial%20Closing/Annual%20Audit%20Checklist.md).
+The checklist must be signed by every responsible person after completing the defined task. (**R13**)

 ## Reporting